 This aligns with the World Cancer Research Fund recommendation.
 Based on serving size recommendations, this equates to about 3- 4 meals per week containing lean red meat, which includes beef, lamb, pork, game meat and fresh sausages.

-Working estimates indicate New Zealanders eat about 17kg of beef, 5.4kg lamb and 0.9kg of mutton each year.
-This equates to 450 grams raw weight per week per person (or about 337 grams cooked weight).
+Based on working estimates from the Beef + Lamb New Zealand Ltd Economic Service, New Zealanders currently eat about 17.2kg beef, 5kg lamb and 0.7kg mutton per year.
+This equates to approximately 334grams of cooked red meat, per person, per week (or 440g raw weight).
 This sits under the global and national recommendation of 500g cooked (or 750g raw) red meat per week.

 When trimmed of visible fat, lean red meat is low in fat.
 For example, a 100g portion of cooked beef silverside or shin contains around 2% fat; and the average of lamb cuts at only 4.8%.
 All beef and lamb displaying the New Zealand Beef and Lamb Quality Mark will be trimmed to a maximum 5mm fat, which can be further trimmed at home.
 The Heart Foundation of New Zealand recommends lean meat as part of their guide to eating for a healthy heart.